cover logo wild bluebell homestead in british columbia canada

 Reusable Bento Bread Bag

-Welcome to Wild Bluebell Homestead, your inviting friendly space in the mountains of Fraser Valley British Columbia Canada.
-We’re much more than a handmade craft shop; we are an inclusive welcoming hub for homesteading enthusiasts, crafters, farmers, and local artisans.
+Welcome to Wild Bluebell Homestead, your inviting, friendly space in the mountains of Fraser Valley, British Columbia, Canada.
+We’re much more than a handmade craft shop; we are an inclusive, welcoming hub for homesteading enthusiasts, crafters, farmers, and local artisans.
 Browse our website to access a wealth of resources and connect with fellow homesteaders through our blog.
-Explore our artisanal small-batch range of products including organic dehydrated active sourdough starters, comprehensive sourdough starter guide downloads, and complete sourdough starter kits.
-Enhance your home baking projects with our sourdough bakers apron, discover our charming repurposed vintage fabric jar covers, and explore ecofriendly options like our upcycled reusable bento bags.
-For more details about our local sustainably made products, feel free to reach out via email or phone above.
+Explore our artisanal small-batch range of products, including dehydrated activated organic sourdough starters, comprehensive sourdough starter guide downloads, and complete sourdough starter kits.
+Elevate your home baking with our handcrafted sourdough scoring lame, personalize your loaves with our editable microbakery sourdough sticker template, and enhance your kitchen with our sourdough baker’s apron, charming repurposed vintage fabric jar covers, and upcycled reusable bread bags.
+If you’re looking for something truly one-of-a-kind, we welcome custom product requests for handmade tools, textiles, clothing, or specialty baking accessories.
+For more details about our local, sustainably made products, feel free to reach out via email or phone above.
 Stay connected by subscribing to our email newsletter and joining our supportive and inclusive community on Instagram and Pinterest.
-Thank you for stopping by Wild Bluebell Homestead; we look forward to getting to know you better.ā¤ļø

 Sourdough Starter GUIDE